-On January 2, 2004, our organization began, although we didn’t know it yet.
-On this date, Captain Robert Jones of the UCSC Police Department was riding his new road bike on Hwy 1 when he was struck by a SUV driven by a young teenage girl who drifted onto the shoulder when she looked away to adjust her stereo.
+Captain Robert Jones of the UCSC Police Department was riding his new road bike on Hwy 1 when he was struck by a SUV driven by a young teenager who driving while distracted.

-Not expected to survive, he remained in a coma three months.
-He finally regained conscientiousness and his wife brought him home where she provided him around the clock care.
+Not expected to survive, Robert remained in a coma for three months.
+He finally regained consciousness and his wife brought him home to provide 24-hour care.

 Robert was a “Man’s Man”; athletic, MVP of his football team, black belt in martial arts, and an avid surfer.
 He was not a quitter and neither was his wife.
 It was because of Robert that a group of his friends in law enforcement and fire service put together what is now the Fallen Officer Foundation.
-They raised funds for a vehicle that could transport Robert and funds to help with his 24 hour care and Robert did make progress, slowly and against all odds.
+They raised funds for the necessary vehicle & for his 24-hour care.
+Robert made progress, slowly and against all odds.

-During the summer of 2006 Robert began having seizures which destroyed most of the progress he had made.
+During the summer of 2006 Robert began having seizures which destroyed most of the progress made.
 A wheelchair challenge was organized for Robert to increase awareness of the Fallen Officer Foundation.
 He was pushed in his wheelchair night and day to San Luis Obispo raising over $12,000.
-When he arrived, a Sheriff’s Captain was there to meet him and you could see him sit up straight in his wheelchair.

-Shortly after this event, Robert’s health took a turn for the worse and he died at home with his wife by his side on March 13, 2007.
+Shortly after this event, Robert’s health took a turn for the worse.
+He died at home with his wife by his side on March 13, 2007.
 His ashes have been spread over his favorite surfing spots.